deepset-ai/haystack-home/content/blog/query-expansion/index.md

 ]
 ```

-When asking to retrieve the top 3 documents to the query "climate change” using the `InMemoryBM25Retriever` (so, we’re doing keyword search) here’s what we get as our top 3 candites:
+When asking to retrieve the top 3 documents to the query "climate change” using the `InMemoryBM25Retriever` (so, we’re doing keyword search) here’s what we get as our top 3 candidates:

 ```
 'Air travel is one of the core contributors to climate change.'